eCommerce Platforms for Beginners

 3dcart is so much more than just a cart.
 It’s a complete suite.
 This subscription software offers everything from SEO tools and social media support to data and analytics.
 This powerful platform works with almost any hosting service to automate a complete setup for online stores needed for new and existing websites.

 Since WordPress (WP) is such a popular web platform, we wouldn’t do this list justice without mentioning the WP eCommerce plugin.
 This eCommerce tool features marketing capabilities, as well as shipping options.
 Almost all the configurations are equipped to integrate with other WP plugins, as well – making it an ideal choice for DIY websites that thrive on versatility.
 While the plugin itself is free, WP eCommerce offers powerful premium add-ons that extend the software’s capabilities to include specific payment gateways, FedEx shipping support, and more.

-Magento’s open source software allows the flexibility that many online retailers need.
+Magento’s open-source software allows the flexibility that many online retailers need.
 With enterprise and user-based eCommerce solutions, Magento makes it easy for businesses big and small to start getting shoppers.
-In addition to many of the services offered by the platforms above, Magento features a diverse catalogue of channel partners that work together to help extend the platform’s capabilities.
+In addition to many of the services offered by the platforms above, Magento features a diverse catalog of channel partners that work together to help extend the platform’s capabilities.